keithalewis/math/vs.md

 with `f = curry g` and `g = uncurry f`, then
 `(f x) y = g (x, y)`.

-In mathematics, currying is so common and often done implicity there is no generally accepted notation for it, so let's define one.
+Currying is quite common in mathematics and is often done implicity.
+There is no generally accepted notation for it, so let's define one.
 If $f\colon A\to(B\to C)$ define $f,\colon A\times B\to C$ by
 $f,(a, b) = (f(a))(b) = fa(b)$ for $a\in A$, $b\in B$.
 If $g\colon A\times B\to C$
 define $,g\colon A\to(B\to C)$ by $,ga(b) = g(a,b)$.

 __Exercise__. _Show $,(f,) = f$ and $(,g), = g$_.

 [^1]: This is the definition of a tensor common in machine learning.
 The mathematical